ricardo8aib/stock-market-analysis/README.md

 ### 4.1 AWS Infrastructure

 The AWS infrastructure is managed through IaC (Infrastructure as Code) using Terraform.
 The environment is defined in configuration files within the [infrastructure](https://github.com/ricardo8aib/stock-market-analysis/tree/main/infrastructure) folder, which we can version, control, and replicate more effectively than if we used manual processes to configure our servers.
 This includes the EC2 server with Airbyte and the S3 bucket that will serve as a data lake.
-Also all the parameters needed such as names and credentiasl can be replicated based on the [.env.example file](https://github.com/ricardo8aib/stock-market-analysis/blob/main/.env.example).
+Also all the parameters needed such as names and credentiasl can be replicated based on the [.env.template file](https://github.com/ricardo8aib/stock-market-analysis/blob/main/.env.template).

 #### 4.1.1 Airbyte EC2 Instance